top of page

 STANDARDS

-To prove my understanding of the content I teach - Instrumental and vocal music.
-Basic content examples include rhythm, form, melody, harmony, meter, pitch, breath, diction throat, and chest tones, etc., and other theoretical concepts.
+To prove my understanding of my teaching content—instrumental and vocal music.
+Basic content examples include rhythm, form, melody, harmony, meter, pitch, breath, diction, throat, chest tones, etc., and other theoretical concepts.
 Aspects of music theory, history, composition, rehearsal, and performance are a part of my knowledge base.

-My years of experience have given me so much knowledge and so many tools for teaching the discipline of music.
+My years of experience have given me a wealth of knowledge and tools for teaching the discipline of music.

 #2.
 KNOWLEDGE OF TEENAGE DEVELOPMENT AND LEARNING

-As an educator, understanding the content and how students learn is crucial to effectively connecting with and teaching my students.
-This requires an in-depth understanding of child and educational psychology, as well as the ability to adapt my teaching methods to meet the unique needs of individual students.
+As an educator, understanding the content and how students learn is crucial to effectively connecting with and teaching students.
+This requires an in-depth understanding of child and educational psychology and the ability to adapt teaching methods to meet the unique needs of individual students.

-I strive to create an environment that supports students' social and personal development, by involving them in partner and group work, fostering critical thinking, and providing opportunities for them to interact with others.
-I approach my students as individuals, treating them with respect and empathy, and by setting a positive example for them to follow.
+I strive to create an environment that supports students' social and personal development by involving them in partner and group work, fostering critical thinking, and providing opportunities for them to interact with others.
+I approach my students as individuals, treating them with respect and empathy and setting a positive example for them to follow.

-Musically, I recognize that students have different learning styles and that rhythmic and tonal abilities must be developed just like other common abilities.
-I adapt my instruction to accommodate their attention spans and ability to process information.
-For example, I use active learning methods and age-appropriate exercises to engage and challenge young students.
-I also use exercises such as playing two pitches and having students identify the higher or lower of the two to help refine their ability to recognize and identify changes in pitch.
+Musically, it is crucial to recognize that students have different learning styles and that rhythmic and tonal abilities must be developed like other standard skills.
+Instruction is adapted to accommodate students' attention spans and ability to process information.
+For example, active learning methods and age-appropriate exercises engage and challenge young students.
+Exercises such as playing two pitches and having students identify the higher or lower of the two help refine their ability to recognize and identify changes in pitch.

 "All truth passes through three stages.
 First, it is ridiculed.
 Second, it is violently opposed.
 Third, it is accepted as being self-evident."
 Arthur Schopenhauer